someobserver/recurgence/README.md

 ### Mathematical + Geometric Foundation

-The pathology taxonomy emerges from breakdowns in the Semantic Mass Equation:
+The taxonomy of pathologies emerges from orthogonal breakdowns in the Semantic Mass Equation:

 $$M = D \cdot \rho \cdot A$$